• Skip to main content

 • Healthy Granola Clusters

-• Banana Choc Slice
+• Banana Chocolate Slice

 I love seeing your creations and remakes, so be sure to tag @cookingwithayeh and share a photo on Instagram so I can share the love.